janie140/NU-XN-Capstone-ElleVet-DA-Project/README.md

 3. This summary document, which outlines the questions tackled by each team member, datasets used, and the associated code files.

 *Dataset Overview

-Our analysis is based on two primary datasets provided by Eleevet:
+Our analysis is based on two primary datasets provided by ElleVet:
 1. ‘EVS_sept24Data.csv’:
 A sample of 6,398 rows representing customer transactions, including subscribers and one-time buyers.
 2. Roux_Active_Vet_File.xlsx: